 Miss Possum saw a snake.

-Miss Possum walked backwards once the snake was gone.
+Miss Possum walked backwards once the snake was gone (I removed the snake).

 We really did have a lot of fun with this activity.
 It’s a serious subject and it’s important to keep the activity slightly serious but learning through play can teach them exactly what they need to know to stay safe.
 I hope, if we ever encounter a wild snake, that Miss Possum will remember our fun game and know exactly what to do.